When Should I Start Taking My Puppy To The Vet?

 Dental Health Products

-In addition to professional dental care, there are various dental health products available to help maintain your dog's oral at home.
+In addition to professional dental care, there are various dental health products available to help maintain your dog's oral hygiene at home.
 These include specially formulated toothpaste and toothbrushes designed for dogs, dental chews, and oral rinses.
 Your veterinarian can recommend appropriate products and provide guidance on how to incorporate them into your dog's daily care routine.

 Parasite Control